RobinLmn/cart-pole-rl/README.md

 # CartPole Reinforcement Learning

-An implementation of the classic cart-pole task built from scratch in C++.
-The project combines a reinforcement learning framework, a custom physics engine in an entity-component-system architecture, and an SFML-based renderer.
+An implementation of the classic cart-pole task built entirely from scratch, in C++.
+The project combines a custom reinforcement learning framework, a custom physics engine in an entity-component-system architecture, and an SFML-based renderer.

 <div align="center">
   <img src="docs/reinforce_adam_trained.gif" height="200" alt="Trained agent"/>